Ferris, Texas

 Ferris is a city in Dallas and Ellis counties in the U.S. state of Texas.
 It is 20 mi south of downtown Dallas.
-The population has dramatically flipped from 2,788 in 2020 to 5,081 in 2024.
+The population has risen dramatically from 2,788 in 2020 to an estimated 4,291 in 2025.

 History

 Settlement of the area began in the early 1870s.
 On September 28, 1874, a local family deeded approximately 100 acre of land to four trustees for the establishment of a town and railway station.
 Judge Justus Wesley Ferris of Waxahachie handled the transaction, and the community was named for him.
 Within ten years, Ferris had a population of 300 with a post office, gristmills, cotton gins, four churches, and a school.

 On September 18, 1882, an election was held to incorporate the community.
 A total of 47 votes were cast, 34 (72%) in favor of incorporation and 13 (28%) against.
 The results were verified by the Ellis County Judge on September 30, and Ferris officially became a town.
 By 1900, the town was home to 904 residents.
 In 1910, that number had increased to 1,233 residents.

 Fifty businesses, including six brick plants that benefitted from the area's mineral rich soil, were operating in 1914.
 The population rose to 1,586 by 1925 but declined during the 1930s and 1940s as a result of the Great Depression and World War II.

 Ferris thrived during the early post-war years.
 Four brick plants operated during the 1950s, and the community was known locally as the "Brick Capital of the Nation".
 Ferris also has a second nickname – "The City that Bricked the World" – which is still commonly used to date.
 In 1952, the population had risen to 1,734 and 1,807 by 1964.
 The Ferris Annual Brick Festival is held every year at the end of April.

 The expansion of the Dallas–Fort Worth Metropolitan Area and the construction of Interstate 45 aided the growth of Ferris in the latter half of the twentieth century.
 Although the number of businesses decreased during the 1980s, the population continued to grow.
 It stood at 2,212 in 1990, 2,175 in 2000, and 2,436 in 2010.
 In 1994, Ferris won the 3-A State Championship in men's basketball.